 - School your child is attending/ will attend

-The current deadline for requests has now passed.
+The deadline for requests has now passed.
+This will reopen before May half-term.
 If you do not have an email address or are not able to access this online feature, you may ask a friend to do this on your behalf.
 Or visit the Citizens Advice Bureau and an officer will be able to assist you.

 In order for us to check your eligibility, Southampton City Council will use all data sources currently available.